Sahidev1/myVM/README.md

 | $fp  | 14     | frame pointer                                                          |
 | $ra  | 15     | Return address, holds return address after function call               |

-Note that these 16 registers are essentially general purpose, you can use them as you want but above is the standard way of using them.
+Note that these 16 registers ,except for the zero register, are essentially general purpose, you can use them as you want but above is the standard way of using them.
 If you use them differently might've have to alter assembler or use no labels.

 R type instructions follow this format: